 Being a small town, Minter does not have a public transit system used by locals to get to and from work.

-The education level of Minter citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.63% of adults 25 and older in Minter have a college degree.
+The percentage of adults in Minter who are college-educated is close to the national average for all communities of 21.84%: 17.63% of the adults in Minter have a bachelor's degree or advanced degree.

 The per capita income in Minter in 2022 was $30,649, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,596 for a family of four.
 However, Minter contains both very wealthy and poor people as well.